werrenedbert06/Bangladesh-Crime-Clustering/README.md

 ## 🧠 Key Design Decisions

 - **No train/test split**: K-Means is unsupervised — all data is used for fitting.
 There is no prediction task that would require held-out data.
 - **`crime` as external validation only**: The label exists in the dataset but is deliberately excluded from the feature matrix.
-It is used post-clustering to validate whether the discovered groups align with crime type distributions.
+It is used post-clustering to confirm whether discovered groups align with different crime type distributions.
 - **Clip before Winsorize**: Negative infrastructure values (`-99`, `-1`) are fixed via logical floor clip first — these are data entry errors, not statistical outliers.
 Winsorization handles distributional extremes separately.
 - **Fuzzy matching for weekday**: `incident_weekday` had 400+ unique values due to inconsistent input.
-RapidFuzz maps every variant to the closest of the 7 correct day names.
+RapidFuzz maps every variant to the nearest of the 7 correct day names.
-- **Z-score normalization for heatmap**: Raw centroid values are not comparable across features (`density_per_kmsq` ~30k vs `park` ~3).
-Normalizing against full-dataset statistics makes the heatmap meaningful.
+- **Z-score normalization for centroid heatmap**: Raw centroid values are not comparable across features.
+Normalizing against full-dataset mean/std makes relative positions across clusters visually meaningful.

 ---